phuocphan09/dinosaurarcade/README.md

 > Download the built .app file and run it directly on a Mac to enjoy the game immediately
 > https://drive.google.com/file/d/1lQICskaOzLVDH5Rc44M8qvyveDhogceO/view?usp=sharing

-### Option 2 - The Explorer: Clone this code and Build with XCode
+### Option 2 - The Explorer: Clone this code and Build with Xcode
-1. Open XCode
+1. Download and open the latest version of Xcode https://apps.apple.com/us/app/xcode/id497799835?mt=12
 2. Choose "Clone an existing project" ![image](https://user-images.githubusercontent.com/53080478/171045696-2e526ecd-375f-48bc-b799-fe9b2de4b69b.png)
 3. Paste the link of this Repository https://github.com/phuocphan09/dinosaurarcade/
 4. Choose to checkout the branch "main" of this Repository